What Is Café au Lait? Definition, History, and How It Differs From a Latte

 About the Author

-Kelsey Todd is a culinary travel writer and a certified barista with over twenty years of experience in the specialty coffee industry.
-He has traveled extensively through Europe and the Americas, researching the cultural history of coffee.
-His passion is uncovering the stories behind what we eat and drink.
-He lives in St. Louis, where he’s always searching for the perfect cup.
+Kelsey Todd is a culinary travel writer and certified barista with over twenty years of experience in the specialty coffee industry.
+Kelsey has traveled through Europe and the Americas researching coffee culture, café traditions, and the stories behind everyday drinks.

 Sources and Further Reading